kelvins/lbph/README.md

 ![LBP operation](http://i.imgur.com/G4PqJPe.png)

 5. After applying the LBP operation we extract the histograms of each image based on the number of grids (X and Y) passed by parameter.
-After extracting the histogram of each region, we concatenate all histograms and create a new one that will be used to represent the image.
+After extracting the histogram of each region, we concatenate all histograms and create a new one which will be used to represent the image.

 ![Histograms](http://i.imgur.com/3BGk130.png)